NREL/buildstockbatch/docs/run_sims.rst

 If this happens, you can rerun the same job with the ``--missingonly`` flag.
 This will rerun only the tasks that didn't produce output files, then run postprocessing.
-Note: This flag assumes that your project config file has not changed since the previous run.
+Note: This flag assumes that your project config file has not changed since the previous run, other than the job identifier.
 If it has changed, the behavior is undefined.

 List existing jobs